fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 I might also want to bring in `master` to ensure synchronicity and compatibility. `rebase` sets the head of my feature branch to the head of `master` then adds my feature branch’s commits on top.

 While it’s a good idea to `rebase` _before_ making a <abbr title="Pull Request">PR</abbr>, <strong>don’t use it after making a PR</strong> because from that point on the branch is _public_ and rebasing a public branch can cause problems for collaborators on the branch.
+(The only exception to the previous rule is if you’re likely to be the only person working on the PR branch)

 Rebuild your feature branch’s changes on top of master: